-If the entry on line 19 is a loss, a request to carry it back as a net operating loss deduction in any prior year must be made separately on Form NYC-8CB or Form NYC-8.
-Do not attach or mail a Form NYC-8CB or Form NYC-8 with the tax return.
+If the entry on line 19 is a loss, a request to carry it back as a net operating loss deduction in any prior year must be made separately on Form NYC-8CB or Form NYC-8CB or Form NYC-8CB or Form NYC-8 with the tax return.
 This request must be submitted within three years of the due date of the return for the loss year or within the period prescribed in Section 11-678 of the Admin.
 Code.
 Corporations that have elected to relinquish the three-year carryback of a net operating loss (2 years for losses incurred in taxable years beginning after August 5, 1997) must submit a copy of the federal election.